 MOBILITY ASPIRATIONAL ELEMENTS Mixed-Use Place Type Pedestrian Network Bike Network Crossings Block Lengths & Street Network Parking Access & Internal Connections Transit Access Neighborhood Center (NC) The pedestrian network is complete, direct, safe, comfortable, and designed to accommodate significant The bike network is complete, well-marked, safe, and easy to use.
 IMU places also need to There are ample opportunities for pedestrians and cyclists to safely cross busy Arterial streets, The street network is well-connected, supports walkability, and provides easy access to centers from surrounding areas Parking may be limited and is typically located and provided in ways that encourage a highly walkable environment.
 It is easy to "park once" and walk or use other mobility options between destinations.
 Centers are easily accessible via transit, and transit facilities are located and designed to support that accessibility.
-Community Activity Center (CAC) significant pedestrian activity.
-IMU places also need to accommodate truck access in the interim, placing extra emphasis on thoughtful design to reflect these needs while prioritizing accommodate truck access in the interim, placing extra emphasis on allowing for direct and convenient travel between and between destinations.
-IMU places also need to accommodate truck access in the interim, ŕ Regional Activity Center (RAC) thoughtful design to reflect these needs while prioritizing the transition to a mixed-use place. destinations. placing extra emphasis on thoughtful design to reflect these needs while prioritizing the transition to a mixed-use place.
+Community Activity Center (CAC) pedestrian activity.
+IMU places also need to accommodate truck access in the interim, placing extra emphasis on allowing for direct and convenient travel between and between destinations.
+IMU places also need to accommodate truck access in the interim, · Regional Activity Center (RAC) in the placinal struck access in the interim, placing extra emphasis on thoughtful design to reflect these needs while prioritizing places design to reflect these needs while prioritizing the transition to a mixed-use place. effect these eeds while rioritizing the ansition to mixed-use placing extra emphasis on thoughtful design to reflect these needs while prioritizing the transition to a mixed-use place.
 Innovation Mixed- Use (IMU) the transition to a mixed-use place.